aymantarek16/Ui-Portfolio/README.md

 # My-Personal-Site

-This is my personal website.
-I have used all my skills in this project and added all my projects with continuous updating when building a new project..
-Also there are all my contacts..
+A React portfolio website is a personal or professional website built using the React.js library.
+I have used all my skills in this project and added all my projects with continuous updating when building a new project.
+Also, there are all my contacts.
 The site is responsive to all types of screens and devices

+## site components:

+1. About Me Section: Here, visitors can find more information about the website owner.
+It may include details about their background, experiences, CV, and links to social media profiles.
+2. Portfolio Section: This section highlights the projects or works of the website owner.
+Each project is usually displayed as a thumbnail or card with a brief description
+3. Contact Section: This section provides various ways for visitors to get in touch with the website owner.
+It typically includes a contact form and email address.
+4. Footer: contains copyright information

 ### Technologies Used: